 We would love to have an opportunity to help you and your church “make disciples who make disciples.”
-In a nutshell, this is our definition of a Kingdom Laborer, all in the spirit of the apostle Paul's disciplemaking ministry: "and what you have heard from me in the presence of many witnesses entrust to faithful men who will be able to teach others also" (2 Timothy 2:2).
+This is clearly evident in the apostle Paul's disciplemaking ministry, as he reflects to his young protoge Timothy: "and what you have heard from me in the presence of many witnesses entrust to faithful men who will be able to teach others also" (2 Timothy 2:2).

 One key way we do this is walking individuals or church teams through The Ways of the Alongsider.
 Each time we do, we hear inspirational stories about the unique ways God uses this material to help individuals make a Kingdom difference where they live, work, play, and worship.

 In fact, you'll find one such inspirational story here.
 It's titled "Kingdom Impact in the Workplace: Coming Alongside Co-Workers."
 This also includes an overview of how an alongsider structures discipleship.

 Another way we do this is through our “Discipling Others” Seminar, an in-depth opportunity for small or large groups “to encourage, motivate, train, and launch Christians in discipling others.”

 Here’s what we focus on in “Discipling Others”:

 Session 3: Getting Started—Creating a Discipling Environment

 It’s all toward raising up laborers who live in light of Jesus’ Greatest Commandment (and Second Like It) from Matthew 22:34-40 and Jesus' Great Commission from Matthew 28:18-20.

 Goals of the Seminar

 To embrace a clear vision from God to make disciples.